jtbr/spfit-spcat/TASKS.md

         - **Return Error Codes**: Modify functions to return explicit error codes or status indicators instead of calling `exit()`, allowing the calling program/script to handle errors gracefully.
         - **Informative Logging**: Implement a simple, configurable logging mechanism to output detailed error messages, warnings, and debug information to `stderr` or a log file, providing context for issues.
         - **Input Validation**: Add comprehensive checks at function boundaries to validate input parameters and data structures, preventing crashes due to malformed data.
+        - Consider adding more user-friendly features or command line arguments
     - **Constraint**: Quantitative results must remain unchanged, and current functionality must be retained.

 - [ ] **Task 8: Memory Management Refinement**